shunf4/moonlight-android/README.md

 16. Force the use of the device's own vibration motor (in case your gamepad's vibration is not effective).
 17. Gamepad debugging page to view gamepad vibration and gyroscope information, as well as Android kernel version information.
 18. Trackpad tap/scrolling support
+19. Natural track pad mode with touch screen
-19. Non-QWERTY keyboard layout support
+20. Non-QWERTY keyboard layout support
-20. Quick Meta key with physicl BACK button
+21. Quick Meta key with physicl BACK button
+22. Frame rate lock fix for some devices

+Also checkout https://github.com/ClassicOldSong/Widecar if you want a seamless experience like Apple Sidecar for your Windows PC with Sunshine and Moonlight.

 # Moonlight Android